Band-pass superlattice magnetic tunnel junctions

-We have proposed a new route for high performance spin-transfer torque devices by tapping the band-pass transmission profile of an AR-FPMTJ structure sandwiched between two the two FM layers.
+\\ We have proposed a fresh route for high-performance spin-transfer torque devices by tapping the band-pass transmission profile of an AR-SLMTJ structure sandwiched between two the two FM layers.
 We showed that the physics of spin selective band-pass filtering, enabled through the AR region translates to an ultra-high TMR with ultra-low switching bias.
-We have estimated that the AR-FPMTJ device caters to a TMR$ (\approx5\times10^4\%)$ and nearly to a $1200\%$ lowering of the switching bias in comparison to a typical trilayer MTJ device.
-The band-pass spin selective transmission profile described here may alternatively be realized either via Gaussian distribution of the widths of the MgO barriers\cite{Tung1996} in a typical SL structure or the Gaussian variation in the barrier heights \cite{Gomez1999} in the SL structure of a stoichiometrically substituted MgO $(\mbox{Mg}_\text{{x}}\mbox{Zn}_\text{{1-x}}\mbox{O})$, whose bandgap and workfunction can be tailored while maintaining the spin filtering effect of the MgO barriers \cite{Li2014}.
-We believe that our idea of using band-pass transmission engineering as a fresh route will open up further theoretical and experimental endeavors in spintronics field.
-Specifically, it would be interesting to investigate the BP-FPMTJ structures to provide for enhanced thermal spin-transfer torque \cite{Bauer_TSTT} by engineering ``box-car'' spin selective transmission profiles \cite{Whitney2014}. \\{\it{Acknowledgements:}} The author Abhishek Sharma would like to acknowledge Smarika Kulshrestha for her suggestions on the initial draft of this work.
-This work was in part supported by the IIT Bombay SEED grant.
+We have estimated that the AR-SLMTJ device caters to a TMR$ (\approx5\times10^4\%)$ and nearly to a $92\%$ lowering of the switching bias in comparison to a typical trilayer MTJ device.
+We believe that our idea of using band-pass transmission engineering will open up further theoretical and experimental endeavors in spintronics field.
+Specifically, it would be interesting to investigate the BP-SLMTJ structures to provide for enhanced thermal spin-transfer torque \cite{Bauer_TSTT} by engineering ``box-car'' spin selective transmission profiles \cite{Whitney2014}.
+The idea of bandpass spin-filtering can also be extended to similar device structures for ``multilevel spin transfer torque devices''\cite{multilevelSTT2018}. \\{\it{Supplementary Material:}} See supplementary material for details about calculations, anti-reflective region design, Slonczewski spin current transmission and physics of spin filtering. \\{\it{Acknowledgements:}} The author Abhishek Sharma would like to acknowledge Smarika Kulshrestha for her suggestions on the initial draft of this work.